premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-23.Explain the ACID properties in Jdbc Transaction Management and why is it needed?
+23.Explain the ACID properties in Jdbc Transaction Management and why is it needed?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)